What is pica?

-If your cat stops eating, vomits has diarrhea or becomes lethargic contact your veterinarian immediately.
+If your cat stops eating, vomits, has diarrhea or becomes lethargic contact your veterinarian immediately.

 It is important to take any cat displaying signs of pica to your veterinarian for a thorough physical examination to rule out a medical problem.
 Your veterinarian may wish to do a complete blood profile to check iron levels, hormone levels, check organ function etc.

-It is quite common for cats to chew on plants, however, it can prove fatal if the wrong plant is eaten.
+It is common for cats to chew on plants, however, it can prove fatal if the wrong plant is eaten.
 There is no concrete explanation for this but some suggestions include, plants contain certain nutrients which are not available the cat’s regular food, ingestion of plants assists in bringing up hairballs.
 If your cat has been chewing on the houseplants the simplest solution is to remove them from your cat’s reach and replace with cat-friendly plants such as catnip or cat grass.

-A high fibre diet has been found to eliminate this behaviour in some cats.
+A high fibre diet can eliminate this behaviour in some cats.
 Speak to your veterinarian before making any changes to your cat’s diet.
-Also, a constant supply of dry food may be of help.

 If the targeted item is something you can’t put away easily, such as electrical cords it may be necessary to paint them with something to deter your cat from chewing them, such as bitter apple or Tabasco sauce.